oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-language/custom-model/custom-model.md

 All the above tasks performed to create custom models and analyzing text can be done through Python code.
 **Pre-requisites**:
 <br/>
-For using Python SDK, please follow setup steps described in [Lab 1](?lab=analyze-text#Task2AnalyzeTextwithPythonSDK)
+For using Python SDK, please follow setup steps described in [Lab 1: Task 2](?lab=pre-trained#Task2:AnalyzeTextwithPythonSDK)

 #### **Python code to create custom NER model and analyze text**